e3c-summer-worker/components/kids-navigation/README.md

 Note that the UI will not look exactly like the one you will see on Squarespace.
 They use some fonts that are paid, so I was unable to use them on this project.
 The layout will be the same, though.

 If you start a live server and then open `public/index.html` file in your browser, you should see the navigation bar.
+I personally use Ritwich Dey's [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to start the server right in VSCode.

 #### Build the code once changes are made